Article Collection

 In 1979, 3BSD was released, and since it was based on Unix/32V and many components were rewritten and improved for 32-bit, including adding the virtual memory support, it became a complete system, rather than an addon.

-In 1979-1980, DARPA was interested in an enhanced and supported version of already-portable 3BSD for their use.
+In 1979-1980, DARPA was interested in an enhanced and supported version of the already-portable 3BSD for their use.
 Fabry made a proposal to DARPA and Bolt Beranek Newman (BBN) (the developers of ARPANet) and won an 18-month contract.

 As part of the contract, the Computer Systems Research Group (CSRG) at UCB was formed, and it continued working on BSD.